shepherd-001/num-verify-api-test/README.md

 ### Set Up Environment Variables
   - Create a .env file in the root directory of the project.
   - Add the NumVerify base URL as a variable in the .env file.
-  - Obtain your access key from the [NumVerify API site.](https://numverify.com/)
+  - Obtain your access key by signing up on the [NumVerify API site.](https://numverify.com/)
   - Add the access key as a variable in the .env file.

 ---

 ### To run the test,
   To execute the tests, use the following command:
   ```bash
     python -m python -m pytest ./tests/
   ```
   This will run all predefined tests in the project.

   To generate a test report, use the following command instead:
   ```bash
    python -m python -m pytest ./tests/ --html-report.html
   ```